Smooth Flow Matching for Synthesizing Functional Data: Simulation Studies

-We illustrate the functional data generated by different methods in Figure~\ref{fig: generated_fda}.
-DSM and FM often produce non-smooth functions across settings, likely due to the absence of explicit smoothness constraints in their generative models.
-GP and KL yield visually plausible samples in the Gaussian case; however, in the Gamma case, their outputs frequently take negative values, contradicting the true data's positive support.
+Note that GP and KL yield visually plausible samples in the Gaussian case; however, in the Gamma case, their outputs frequently take negative values (Figure~\ref{fig: generated_fda}), contradicting the true data’s positive support.
 In contrast, our proposed SFM method generates smooth functional data that largely align with the correct support in both the Gaussian and Gamma settings.

-To further evaluate generation quality, we compute the mean squared error (MSE) between ground-truth targets—namely the mean function (MF), the first two eigenfunctions (EF1, EF2), and the median function (MDF)—and their corresponding estimates from the generated data.
-The median function is defined pointwise as the median of the random variable \( X(t) \), for \( t \in \mathcal{T} \).
-In the Gaussian case, we report MSEs for MF, EF1, and EF2; in the Gamma case, we additionally report MDF.
-As a baseline, we also include an oracle method that applies FPCA \citep{hsing2015theoretical} directly to the observed training data to estimate MF, EF1, and EF2.

-The results, summarized in Table~S1 of the Supplementary Materials, show that SFM, GP, and KL achieve comparable performance in recovering the mean and leading eigenfunctions, and they achieve better performance than DSM and FM.
-Compared to GP and KL, SFM provides a more accurate estimation of the median trend in the Gamma setting, highlighting its advantage in capturing features beyond second-order moments—something GP and KL are not designed to do.
-Note that in both cases, SFM performs near or on par with the oracle method in estimating both the mean function and the eigenfunctions.
-These results collectively show the robustness and flexibility of SFM in handling complex and heavy-tailed functional data.

-Furthermore, we provide a sensitivity analysis to evaluate the impact of measurement noise on SFM in Part~C.2 of the Supplementary Materials.
-To this end, we simulate noisy functional data by adding Gaussian noise.
-SFM is then applied both directly to the noisy data and to denoised data obtained from Remark~\ref{Re: noise}, and we evaluate synthetic data from noisy and denoised data based on Wasserstein distances.
-Our results indicate that the performance of SFM slightly deteriorates as the noise level increases.
-In contrast, applying denoising to the data prior to generation improves the performance of SFM, making it less sensitive to the added noise.
+Finally, we provide a sensitivity analysis to evaluate the impact of measurement noise on SFM in Part~\ref{sensitivity} of the Supplementary Materials.
+To this end, we simulate functional data by adding Gaussian noise.
+SFM is then applied both directly to the noisy data and to denoised data obtained following Remark~\ref{Re: noise}, and we evaluate the generated synthetic data based on Wasserstein distances.
+We observe that the generation performance of SFM generally deteriorates as the noise level increases.
+Nonetheless, applying a denoising step prior to generation can improve the performance of SFM, making it less sensitive to the added noise.